 You’ll need an adhesive to stick the metal wire rope on the hollow pipe.
 For this purpose, get an epoxy which is appropriate for sticking metal and plastic together.

 Lastly, you’ll need a weighing scale to weigh your fractional plates accurately to make sure they really end up being exactly 1.25lb each.
 As you can see in the picture, the plastic pipe only weighs around 0.04kg which is negligible, so we’ll have to add a lot more weight to it.

 Step-by-Step process | DIY Fractional Plates

-Bind one edge of the steel wire rope on to the pipe using electric tape.
+Bind one edge of the steel wire rope onto the pipe using electrical tape.
 Then, apply epoxy adhesive to the surface of the pipe before rolling the steel wire rope over it.
 Be careful in dealing with the steel wire rope since its edges can be sharp.
 And make sure to mix the epoxy adhesive and hardener that comes with it properly before applying.